brianc/node-deprecate/README.md

 [![Build Status](https://secure.travis-ci.org/brianc/node-deprecate.png?branch=master)](http://travis-ci.org/brianc/node-deprecate)

 Mark a method as deprecated.
-Write a message to a stream once for each location in an application the deprecated method is called.
+Write a message to a stream once for each location in an application the deprecated method is called from.

 ## api